Tips on finding a Psychologist

 -

-If you make an appointment with a Psychologist and decide afterwards that it isn’t going to be a good fit, feel free to keep looking.
+If you make an appointment with a Psychologist and decide afterwards that it isn’t be a good fit, feel free to keep looking.
 If you can, be open with the person: let them know that you don’t think it is a good fit and why.

 -